Antenatal & Postnatal Psychology Network

 After birth

 Some women experience childbirth as traumatic, and seek assistance to process the emotions associated with the experience.
 This can involve dealing with losses around how they thought the birth would be, and working on managing fear and anxiety surrounding their baby's ongoing safety and future pregnancy.
 Partners can also be affected by a traumatic childbirth, often reporting having felt helpless and fearful.
-In many cases, partners put on a brave face for the new mother, minimizing their own trauma as a result.
+In many cases, partners put on a brave face for the new mother, minimising their own trauma as a result.
 Counselling can be helpful to assist partners in processing such feelings.

 Gender disappointment can be experienced by some new parents, which is something that women (and men) can struggle to deal with alone.
 There can be shame around not feeling happy about having a healthy baby.
 However, there are many and varied reasons why new parents might have wished for a baby of a particular sex.
-With these feelings being difficult to talk about (usually for fear of judgement), new parents can seek to process their disappointment (and what it means) by consulting a compassionate, non-judgemental Network therapist - while building a bond with the baby that they've had.
+With these feelings being difficult to talk about (usually for fear of judgement), new parents can seek to process their disappointment (and what it means) by consulting a compassionate, non-judgemental therapist - while building a bond with the baby that they've had.

 Premature birth